Reflection positivity and invertible topological phases: Fermionic theories with scalar internal symmetry group

 for right $Z$-modules $W_1,W_2$.
-Then positive definite pairings~$\Gamma $ correspond to positive definite hermitian forms on~$W_1,W_2$.
-For each choice there is a unique compatible $\zt$-graded $\Cliff_{n-2,1}$-module structure on~$\SS\oplus \SS^*$, where $\SS$~is in even degree and $\SS^*$~in odd degree.
-Conversely, if $\SS^0\oplus \SS^1$ is a $\Cliff_{{n-2,1}}$-module, then there is a duality pairing $\SS^0\otimes \SS^1\to\RR$ which makes the resulting symmetric form~\eqref{eq:141} positive definite.
+Then positive definite pairings~$\Gamma $ in~\eqref{eq:141} correspond to positive definite hermitian forms on~$W_1,W_2$.
+For each choice there is a unique compatible $\zt$-graded $\Cliff_{n-2,1}$-module structure on~$\SS\oplus \SS^*$, where $\SS$~is in even degree and $\SS^*$~in odd degree; in particular, the duality pairing $\SS^*\otimes \SS\to\RR$ is $\Spin_{1,n-2}$-invariant.
+Conversely, if $\SS^0\oplus \SS^1$ is a $\Cliff_{{n-2,1}}$-module, then there is a duality pairing $\SS^0\otimes \SS^1\to\RR$ that makes the resulting symmetric form~\eqref{eq:141} positive definite.
 (Deligne proves this for simple modules in~\cite[(6.1)]{De}; any module is a sum of simples and the argument applies to each summand.)
+Observe that $\Gamma $~is a contractible choice.